 - The FDRIO Arbitration Certification Committee, the “Committee,” may meet with candidates to determine their competency as family arbitrators.
 Candidates will sign a Consent permitting the Committee to make inquiries of others concerning family arbitrations conducted by them.
 The Committee may ask candidates to complete an assessment/role play for this purpose.

 - Candidates who already hold the Certified Family Arbitrator designation of the ADR Institute of Ontario, “ADRIO,” are exempted from the education/training and assessment requirements.
 This exemption is available to candidates until August 31, 2017.

-- Candidates who have been in FDR practice for 10 or more years and have completed 10 or more family arbitrations to the point of releasing an Award made in a contested proceeding whether final or interim, in the discretion of the Committee, may be exempted from the foregoing education/training requirements save and except Family Law for Family Arbitrators, if they are not practicing family lawyers, and Screening for Domestic Violence and Power Imbalances, and from the foregoing assessment requirements.
+- Candidates who have been in FDR practice for 10 or more years and have completed 10 or more family arbitrations to the point of releasing an Award made in a contested proceeding whether final or interim, in the discretion of the Committee, may be exempted from the foregoing education/training requirements save and except for 30 hours of Family Law or equivalent, if they are not practicing family lawyers, and at least 14 hours of training in Screening for Domestic Violence and Power Imbalances, along with another 7 hours of equivalent training.

 - In addition to the continuing education requirements of their professional disciplines, candidates must commit to attend a minimum of ten hours of annual continuing education that includes: